higgi13425/rmrwr-book/_book/io05-importing.md

 Both of these functions have reasonable defaults, so that most of the time, you just have to use the path to your file (usually on your hard drive, rather than on the web) as the only argument.
 On occasion, though, you will want to take control of some of the other arguments, and use something other than the defaults.

-When your data has no column names (headers), read_csv will assume that the first row of the data is the column names.
+When your data has no column names (headers), read_csv will (by default) assume that the first row of the data is the column names.
 To fix this, add the argument, **col_names** = FALSE.
 You can also assign your own **col_names** by setting a vector, like c("patient_id", "treatment", "outcome") to col_names, as below